What It Tastes Like

 💡 Behind the Cup

-Because the drink relies on spices rather than roasted coffee flavors, the taste feels rounded and smooth instead of bitter.
-That’s why chai is often chosen by people who don’t enjoy coffee.
+Because the drink is built on spices rather than roasted coffee, the flavor feels smooth and rounded instead of bitter.

 How to Order